 Los Angeles

-I love the all of the new features in the Enneagram Tritype Test.
+I love all of the new features in the Enneagram Tritype Test.
 If only I had this 15 years ago.

 -